 Factors affecting Psychosocial Health and Wellbeing

-There are a number of psychological and social factors that impact the health and wellbeing of an organisation.
-Firstly, psychological and social support is vital to the individual worker; workplaces should encourage a supportive atmosphere and dialogue about mental health and wellbeing between colleagues and management.
+Several psychological and social factors impact the health and wellbeing of an organisation.
+Firstly, psychological and social support is vital for the individual worker; workplaces should foster a supportive atmosphere and dialogue about mental health and well-being between colleagues and management.

-Organisational culture is important in laying the foundations for the health, wellbeing and social structure of a business and its personnel.
-Companies that work toward improving and generating a positive organisational culture contribute to the psychosocial safe work environment.
+Your organisational culture lays the foundations for the health, wellbeing and social structure of a business and its personnel.
+Companies that work to improve and foster a positive organisational culture contribute to a psychosocially safe work environment.

-Other risk factors that influence the health of a workplace include workloads, work/life balance, respect and courtesy in the workplace, recognition and constructive feedback, protection of psychological and physical safety, and clear expectations and leadership.
+Other risk factors that influence workplace health include workload, work/life balance, respect and courtesy, recognition and constructive feedback, psychological and physical safety, and clear expectations and leadership.
 The absence of psychological support, positive work culture and the aforementioned work-related factors can cause:

 - Withdrawal behaviours and mental health issues;